ArunaStorage/documentation/docs/get_started/basic_usage/03_How-To-Licenses.md

 !!!
 Warning "Default license"

-    If no licences are specified when a Project is created, the default licence `All_Rights_Reserved` is used.
+    If no licences are specified when a Project is created, the default licence `AllRightsReserved` is used.
     This is the only licence that can be replaced on a resource without creating a new revision.

     Other licences of an object cannot be modified "in-place" afterwards, but are applied to a new revision of a resource.